Waitangi Treaty Grounds: New Zealand’s Founding Historic Site

 Waitangi is 2 km north of Paihia.
 Russell is a 15-minute passenger ferry ride from Paihia Wharf — easy to combine both in one day.

-See all day trip options from the Day Trips from Whangārei hub, or read the full guide to Paihia and the Bay of Islands.
+See all day trip options from the Whangārei markets hub or read the full guide to Paihia and the Bay of Islands and Russell historic first capital.